Miller County, Arkansas: Politics

 Since the mid-20th century, Miller County has transitioned from reliably Democratic to steady Republican in national, state and local elections.
 Miller County was part of the Solid South, a period of Democratic hegemony which began after Reconstruction following the Civil War.
 This resulted essentially in a one-party system, in which a candidate's victory in Democratic primary elections was tantamount to election to the office itself.
 The Solid South started to dissolve following the Civil Rights Act in 1964, which is when Miller County's streak of supporting Democratic candidates ended.
 The county would support every Republican presidential candidate after 1964, with exceptions for fellow Southerners: Alabama Governor George Wallace in 1968, Georgia Governor Jimmy Carter in 1976, and fellow Arkansan Bill Clinton in 1992 and 1996.
 Republican strength has been growing rapidly in Miller County, supporting George Bush with 53 and 58 percent of the vote, supporting Barack Obama’s opponents with 66 and 69 percent of the vote, and supporting Donald Trump with 70.2 and 72.1 percent of the vote.

 In Congress, Arkansas has been represented by two Republican senators (John Boozman and Tom Cotton) since January 3, 2015, ending a long history of Democratic hegemony.
-In the House of Representatives, Miller County is within the Arkansas 4th district, which contains Southwest Arkansas, the Arkansas River Valley, and a few Ozark counties.
-The Arkansas 4th has been represented by Bruce Westerman since 2014.
+In the House of Representatives, Miller County is within Arkansas's 4th congressional district, which contains Southwest Arkansas, the Arkansas River Valley, and a few Ozark counties.
+Arkansas's 4th district has been represented by Bruce Westerman since 2014.

 In the Arkansas Senate, Miller County is within the 11th District.
 The district also contains Little River and Lafayette counties, and parts of Hempstead and Sevier counties.
-The 11th has been represented by Jimmy Hickey Jr. (R) of Texarkana since 2013.
+The 11th has been represented by Jimmy Hickey Jr. (R-Texarkana) since 2013.
 In the Arkansas House of Representatives, Miller County contains two Districts.
 The 1st District is almost coterminal with Texarkana, with the rest of the county within the 2nd District.
 The 2nd District also covers most of Lafayette County and parts of Columbia County, including Magnolia.
 The Texarkana district has been represented by Carol Dalby (R) since 2016, with the 2nd District represented by Lane Jean (R) since 2012.

 Miller County has produced some successful politicians, including three longtime members of the U.S. House of Representatives: Mike Ross represented the Arkansas 4th from 2001 to 2013, Walter E. Rogers represented the Texas's 18th from 1951 to 1967, and Max Sandlin represented the Texas 1st from 1997 to 2005.
 William F. Kirby served as Arkansas Attorney General from 1907 to 1909, Arkansas Supreme Court Associate Justice from 1910 to 1916 and 1926 to 1934, and represented Arkansas in the U.S. Senate from 1916 to 1921.